 Walnut table on lagun swivel arm

 For more specific information regarding our build check out our resources page.
-There you can find links to our appliances, paint choices, etc. If you have additional questions feel free to email us at firstname.lastname@example.org, or shoot us a DM on the insta @letsliveeverywhere.
+There you can find links to our appliances, paint choices, etc. You can also click through to our Amazon storefront, where you will find a list of our appliances and many of our other favorite buslife items.
+If you have additional questions feel free to email us at email@example.com, or shoot us a DM on the insta @letsliveeverywhere.
 Happy buslife to you all, and thanks for checking out our Sweet Bea!

 Disclaimer: many of the products on this page are affiliate links to amazon.
 That means that if you click through that link and buy anything during that amazon shopping session, we will receive a small percentage of that purchase.
 We’re linking only products that are good enough for us (or the closest alternative that we could find), so we are happy to endorse them.
 Thanks for reading!